What is travertine?

-Please refer to the user manual before trying any of the methods listed below and proceed with caution and at your own risk.
+Before trying any of the methods listed below, refer to the user manual, and proceed with caution at your own risk.

 - To remove the mold on travertine tiles.

-Use 1- part baking soda to 4 parts borax and 8 parts water, mix together in a spray bottle, spray onto your travertine tiles then allow to work for 15 minutes.
+Use 1- part baking soda to 4 parts borax and 8 parts water, mix in a spray bottle, spray onto your travertine tiles, then allow to work for 15 minutes.

 Use a small brush for cleaning grout stains.

-If the stain still persists repeat and allow to sit for a further 30 minutes then scrub again with your stiff brush.
+If the stain persists, repeat and sit for a further 30 minutes, then scrub again with your stiff brush.
 Make sure you rinse the tiles well to avoid leaving a residue.